 Buffalo LODD's.
 Photos by CDC NIOSH

-Construction in urban taxpayers are usually legacy ordinary construction, renovated, containing numerous hidden void spaces.
+Most urban taxpayers are ordinary construction, renovated, and contain numerous hidden void spaces.
 Often compartmentalized with residential upper floors, the 1 3/4 or 2" handline with solid tip is ideal for these jobs.
 As always, we charge the line before descending into a burning subdivision.
 The backup line must also be charged and at the ready before initial fire attack advances.

 Ventilation options will have to be determined when arriving to a fire in a taxpayer.
 There may be a fire in a sub-cellar with no options to vent.
 Look for sidewalk doors that access the basement as a ventilation or attack option.
 When using interior stairs leading to the basement for fire attack, the sidewalk or bilco doors are ideal for ventilation.
 The taxpayer basement fire will most likely NOT have windows sufficient for effective ventilation, so look for exterior access doors during the walk-around.
 Another option would be to cut a h o l e in the floor near a window and let it vent through there.
 This will be difficult in smokey fire conditions, and also jeopardizes cutting floor supports.

 If there are windows present in an urban taxpayer, they are likely to have security bars.
-Assign a truck company or proactive RIT team to cut them immediately so they can be used for ventilation or firefighter egress.
+Assign a proactive RIT team to cut them immediately so they can be used for ventilation or firefighter egress during an emergency.

 Many old style taxpayers were constructed with common basements and have been renovated, partitioned off and used for stock/storage.
 They could resemble a maze with the only second means of egress being a fortified street cellar door.